teamsempo/SempoBlockchain/README.md

 You can also add a runtime configuration with the `script path` set as the path to your virtual env `[path-to-your-python-env]/bin/celery`.

 Set the `parameters` to the run line above.

+Lastly, if you want to run full blockchain tests, set the environment variable `FORCE_BLOCKCHAIN_TESTS` to `True`

 ### Database Migration: